 Currently, for this very first call, only the Normal proposal will be eligible to apply for beamtime.
 Normal proposal refers to projects submitted to apply for beamtime in the next beamtime allocation period.

-Two science areas have been defined so far.
-These areas cover the scientific fields relevant for the two beamlines open at this first call for proposals:
+The science areas defined so far cover the scientific fields relevant for the beamlines included in the call of for proposals:

 - Structural Biology for beamtime at the BioMAX beamline.